 In the spring of 2010, another one of my dreams came true: Kopila Valley Primary School.
 Our new school (built out of locally harvested bamboo) is gorgeous and bustling with over 300 children from Surkhet and surrounding regions—many of our students are the first to ever attend school in their families.
 Beyond education the students are provided health care and a daily nutritious meal.
 I am fortunate to work with and amongst some of the finest people I have ever known: 23 Nepali faculty and staff who make-up the Kopila team.
 The children are thriving.
 I truly believe that if every child in the world is provided with their most basic needs and rights—a safe home, medical care, an education, and love, they will grow to be leaders and end cycles of poverty and violence in our world.

-I have grown and learned more in these past years than I could have ever imagined and created The BlinkNow Foundation to share my ideas with other young people, especially children in the U.S. I believe that in the blink of an eye, we can all make a difference.
+I have grown and learned more in these past years than I could have ever imagined and created The BlinkNow Foundation to sustain, grow, and support Kopila Valley Children's Home and School in Nepal, and serve as a vehicle to share ideas with other young people, especially children in the U.S. I believe that in the blink of an eye, we can all make a difference.

 We are all truly limitless!